Hoboken Terminal: Light rail

+Light rail platforms are located south of Track 18 and the terminal building.

 Ferry

 Ferry service is operated by NY Waterway to Brookfield Place Terminal daily, as well as Pier 11/Wall Street and West Midtown Ferry Terminal on weekdays.
 The ferry concourse has five slips, numbered 1–5.
 Slips 1 and 5 are generally used for ferries heading to West Midtown, Slip 2 is generally used for Wall Street ferries, and Slip 3 is generally used for Brookfield Place ferries.

 Bus service

-Ten routes operated by New Jersey Transit Bus Operations serve Hoboken.
-Lanes 1-5 are underneath the covered "Hoboken Bus Terminal" adjacent to Track 1, while Lane 6 lies at the curb adjacent to the main commuter rail concourse.